awav/gambit/README.md

 3. If you didn't add the flags on the first run, you can get the cache directory to the correct place by running `cp /root/.cache /mnt/.cache` (TFL is huge, so this can take a while ...)

+4. Actually, using the path flag can cause issue, so do this: `ln -s /mnt/.cache /root/.cache` ;)

 ## References

 * [KeOps framework][1]